 Currently, we will try and analyze a forex trading strategy using the MACD Crossover indicator with the Parabolic SAR indicator on an hourly chart.
 Both of these indicators are standard technical tools owned by Metatrader.

-In the example chart below, the pair that will be used is EUR / USD with an hourly chart where the bottom of the graph is the MACD indicator, while at the top of the graph is the Parabolic SAR indicator with a green dashed line.
+In the example chart below, the pair to be used is EUR / USD with an hourly chart.
+And at the bottom of the chart is the MACD indicator.
+While on the main chart you can see the parabolic SAR indicator with a green dotted line.

-For this trade the MACD indicator has crossed the signal line and is confirmed by the parabolic SAR dot indicator moving above the price which is an exit point which gives a potential profit of 70 points.
+For this trade, the MACD indicator has crossed the signal line and this is a potential gain of 70 points.

 It’s easy, right?
 But it must be noted that this strategy must be tried first on a demo account so that we can have the right feel when we use it.

 MACD Divergence or Convergence